ThatOneGin/choi-toolkit/README.md

 # Choi VM

 Choivm is a virtual machine with a goal of being small and portable.
-It has its own assembly language called choi assembly. (a interface with no abstraction for its bytecode)
+It has its own assembly language called casm (choi assembly, a interface with pratically no abstraction for its bytecode)

 ## Building: